habitry/medium_posts/_1000words_leaderboards.md

 # How to Motivate With Leaderboards: Stop Making Losers

+- Add a one sentence pitch from Habitry.

 >Winning doesn't mean anything unless someone else loses — The Man in Black, Westworld

 Leaderboards have become a common behavior change design pattern.
 Originally included in video games, leaderboards have started to infiltrate "gamified" products such as...